sekunho/swoogle/README.md

   - [ ] Index
   - [ ] View

-## Annoyances of swapi
+## List of improvements for swapi.dev

-swapi.dev is awesome, especially since it's free, but there are some things I wish to improve when I get the time to do so:
+Although this is somewhat unrelated to the library itself, there are some changes I would like to make, should I get the free time to build a JSON api.

 - A collection of things is sometimes encoded as a comma delimited string instead of using an array